codebar/ios-tutorials/introduction/tutorial.md

   ![step7](./assets/step7.gif)

-  This has created an `IBAction` - which is an function in our code that is triggered by an action in our storyboard.
+  This has created an `IBAction` - which is a function in your code that is triggered by an action in your storyboard.

-8. Let's see if our button works!
+##### 8. Let's see if our button works!

   First, in the body of the `buttonTapped` function let's add a print statement: